Bealby/Milestone-Project-2/README.md

 - For Desktop devices ensure the Bio section is divided into three columns with text centred and images shown to the left and right respectively.
-- For Tablet devices ensure the Bio section is divided into two columnns with two images aligned to the left and text aligned to the right.
+- For Tablet devices ensure the Bio section is divided into two columns with two images aligned to the left and text aligned to the right.
 - For Mobile devices ensure all content is located on one column, with first image removed.